Paybis Review – A Beginner’s Guide

 Every step of the process is accompanied with status bars, so you get live updates of the progress.
 This is a nice touch that inspires confidence in the platform when moving through the buying process.

 Overall the service runs smoothly and responsively.
 It’s a user-friendly, if not glamorous, user interface with no distractions or unnecessary features.
+The website is nice and responsive, making purchases via mobile browser a breeze too.

 - Bitcoin Cash